-The word upright (Adjective) describes someone who is honest, moral, and principled, or something that is positioned vertically.
+The word upright (adjective) describes someone who is honest and morally principled, or something positioned vertically.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use upright correctly in sentences.

 Upright Explained in Depth